The 25-year story in four numbers

 2020 saw a brief 2–4% dip during COVID uncertainty.
 2021–2022 produced the largest surge in OC history (+18% cumulative).
 2023–2025 is normalizing back to long-term averages of 2–4% annual growth.

-OC has been a net importer of renters from LA County (priced-out households seeking value), from the Midwest and Northeast (job relocations and remote workers), and from international markets (tech talent, family reunification).
-Outflows to Texas, Arizona, and Nevada have accelerated since 2020 but have not offset domestic and international inbound flows.
-Net migration has added roughly 5,000–15,000 households per year over the past decade, each requiring housing.
+OC pulls renters from LA County (priced-out households trading commute for value), from the Midwest and Northeast (job relocations, remote workers), and internationally (tech talent, family reunification).
+Outflows to Texas, Arizona, and Nevada accelerated after 2020 but haven't offset the inbound.
+Net migration has added roughly 5,000 to 15,000 households a year over the last decade, and every household needs a unit.

 | Period | OC Nominal Rent CAGR | US CPI CAGR | Real OC Rent CAGR |